clear-street/docs/sftp.md

 srv.close()
 ```

-Note: if you get key file type errors, such as when using a OpenSSH private key format, you may need to convert to the RSA format, which can be done through the following command:
+Note: if you get key file type errors, such as when using a OpenSSH private key format, you may need to convert to the RSA format, which can be done through the following command on a UNIX, Linux, or MacOS system:

 ```bash
 ssh-keygen -p -f /Path/To/File -m pem